 The WhatsApp Business App is ideal for smaller businesses where there is a single point of contact between customers and the business.
 This option is available on a single device for one user.
 WhatsApp Business is free to download and is a brilliant communication channel for connecting personally with your audience.

-The WhatsApp Business API
+The WhatsApp Business Platform

 The moment you require the functionality of WhatsApp on a second or third device, and you need to include other team members in the conversation, you will be channelled to the WhatsApp Business API option.